Innsbruck School of Peace Studies

-Since 2001, the Innsbruck School of Peace Studies has been developed by Wolfgang Dietrich and his team at the University of Innsbruck, Austria.
+The Innsbruck School of Peace Studies was developed by Wolfgang Dietrich and his team at the University of Innsbruck, Austria from 2001.
 In 2008 the UNESCO Chair for Peace Studies was established.
 In 2017 the team of rectors founded the Unit for Peace and Conflict Studies at the Faculty for Social and Political Sciences and transferred it to the Faculty for Humanities in 2019.
 Finally, in 2018 the Research Center for Peace and Conflict INNPEACE was founded as a transdisciplinary research initiative of academics from nine very different institutes.
 Together they form the so-called Innsbruck School of Peace Studies.

+Following Dietrich's retirement amid controversy over allegations of sexual misconduct, the Innsbruck School of Peace Studies is no longer active at the University of Innsbruck.
+Peace studies at the university has since shifted its focus toward feminist, decolonial, and practical approaches to peace.

 Research and publications

 The Innsbruck School of Peace Studies became famous for its unique approach with the key phrase “transrational peaces” and with its specific and tough training method in the sense of John Paul Lederach's elicitive conflict transformation.
 Both principles are applied in practice and developed further in the frame of the MA Program for Peace Studies.
 The UNESCO Chair promotes further research in these fields, and the publication of the respective results.

 Norbert Koppensteiner, a Dietrich student and former program coordinator at the MA Program in Peace, Development, Security and International Conflict Transformation, is another important representative of the Innsbruck School of Peace Studies.
 In his book The Art of the Transpersonal Self he draws on findings of humanistic and transpersonal psychology.
 His work can be seen as a critique of some of modernity's founding principles like truth.
 Koppensteiner argues that the autonomous and self grounded subject, morals or solvability of conflicts have become sites of contestation and debate.
 He suggests to re-think some of those categories being debated in (post)modernity by invoking transpersonal and transrational transpositions.
 Asking about the continued possibilities for subjectivation, Koppensteiner sketches the outlines of an art of living for a subjectivity perceived as constantly emergent and in transformation, a subjectivity that embraces conflict as part of its transpersonal relational becoming, and that emerges through an ongoing transformation of the self-understood as an aesthetic (Apollonian) and energetic (Dionysian) practice.
 The strictly relational understanding of peace and conflict that Koppensteiner proposes is one of the central ontological assumptions of the Innsbruck School of Peace Studies.
 This has been further elaborated by Koppensteiner in his recent book published by Palgrave Macmillan, 2020.

 Other important representatives of the Innsbruck School of Peace Studies are Josefina Echavarría, the former Research and Publications Coordinator who moved to the Kroc Institute for International Peace Studies, Daniela Ingruber, Jennifer Murphy, Andreas Oberprantacher, Noah Taylor, Paula Ditzel Facci, Shawn Bryant and Catalina Vallejo.
 Each academic year leading international scholars of Peace and Conflict Studies visit the MA Program at the University of Innsbruck.